mmwillingham/finmodel_3tier/initial_steps.md

 from fastapi.security import OAuth2PasswordBearer
-from sqlalchemy.orm import Session from . import models, schemas from financial_projector_api.database import SessionLocal # Import database session
+from sqlalchemy.orm import Session from . import models, schemas from api.database import SessionLocal # Import database session

 # --- Configuration ---
 # You must change these values!